 ● Responsible for the hiring and retention of competent, qualified staff.

 ● Responsible for the effective administration and evaluation of GEDDI operations and programs.

 ● Responsible for signing all notes, agreements, and other instruments made and entered into and on behalf of the organization.

 Actual Job Responsibilities

-1. Report to and work closely with the Board of Directors to seek their involvement in policy decisions, fundraising and to increase the overall visibility of the organization.
+1. Report to, and work closely with, the Board of Directors to seek their involvement in policy decisions, fundraising, and increasing the overall visibility of the organization.

-2. Supervise, collaborate with organization staff while creating and fostering a positive and productive organizational culture.
+2. Supervise and collaborate with organization staff while creating and fostering a positive and productive organizational culture.